 “I have your back”

-The Monroe County District Attorney's Office has a established a Felony DWI Diversion Program.
+The Monroe County District Attorney's Office established a Felony DWI Diversion Program.
 If you successfully complete the program, your felony DWI charge will be reduced to a misdemeanor.
+This program is only available in Monroe County.

 - Surrender your drivers license an not operate any motor vehicles.